Simultaneous Conjugacy Classes as Combinatorial Invariants of Finite Groups: Introduction

 \section{Introduction}

 Any group $G$ acts on its Cartesian power $G^n$ by simultaneous conjugation:

-Let $G^{(n)}$ denote the subgroup of $G^n$ consisting of pairwise commuting tuples:
+Let $G^{(n)}$ denote the subset of $G^n$ consisting of pairwise commuting tuples:

+Clearly $G^{(n)}$ is also closed under the above $G$-action.
 Even when conjugacy classes in $G$ are well-understood, it may not be easy to understand the $G$-orbits in $G^n$ and $G^{(n)}$.
-For example, when $G$ is the matrix group $GL_m(F)$ for some field $F$, the determination of orbits in $G^2$ corresponds to the matrix pair problem, which is the quintessential wild problem in algebra.
-The determination of orbits in $G^{(n)}$ corresponds to the classification of $m$ dimensional modules for the polynomial algebra $F[x_1,\dotsc,x_n]$ up to isomorphism.
-This problem was solved for $m\leq 4$ by Sharma \cite{MR3485060}.
+For example, when $G$ is the matrix group $GL_m(F)$ for some field $F$, the determination of orbits in $G^2$ is the matrix pair problem, the quintessential wild problem in algebra.
+The determination of orbits in $GL_m(F)^{(n)}$ corresponds to the classification of $m$ dimensional modules for the polynomial algebra $F[x_1,\dotsc,x_n]$ up to isomorphism.
+This problem was solved for $m\leq 4$ when $F$ is a finite field by Sharma \cite{MR3485060}.

-In this article, we restrict ourselves to finite groups, and focus on the combinatorial problems of counting $G$-orbits in $G^n$ and $G^{(n)}$.
+In this article, we restrict ourselves to finite groups and focus on the combinatorial problems of counting $G$-orbits in $G^n$ and $G^{(n)}$.
 Let $\alpha_{G,n}$ denote the number of $G$-orbits in $G^n$, and $\beta_{G,n}$ the number of $G$-orbits in $G^{(n)}$.
 Consider the generating functions:

 and